dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo9-getnativecodestartaddresses-method.md

 ---
 # ICorProfilerInfo9::GetNativeCodeStartAddresses Method

- Given functionId + rejitId, enumerate the native code start address of all jitted versions of this code that currently exist
+ Given a functionId and rejitId, enumerate the native code start address of all jitted versions of this code that currently exist.

 ## Syntax